aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/resource-management/resource-cost/_index.md

 for (Resource res : prj.getResources()) {
 ```

-Iterate through each resource in the project.
+This loop walks through every resource defined in the project, giving you access to its cost fields.

 ## Step 4: Check Resource Name and Costs